Liz Fong-Jones: Kiwi Farms lawsuit

-In May 2023, Fong-Jones brought a defamation case against the Brisbane-based company Flow Chemical and its sole director, Vincent Zhen, who were associated with the IP range used by KiwiFarms.
+In May 2023, Fong-Jones brought a defamation case against the Brisbane-based company Flow Chemical and its sole director, Vincent Zhen, who were associated with the IP range used by Kiwi Farms.
 The lawsuit alleged that the company was helping to keep the forum Kiwi Farms, which has doxxed and targeted her and other LGBTQ people, online.
 An interlocutory judgment was made against Flow Chemical and Zhen in July 2023, and, in an October 2023 default judgement they were ordered to pay Fong-Jones $445,000 plus costs.

 Personal life

-In 2012, while residing in Massachusetts, Fong-Jones rented her car out through RelayRides (now Turo), a ridesharing company that allows users to rent their cars out peer-to-peer.
-The driver was involved in a traffic collision that resulted in the loss of his life, a total loss of the vehicle, damage to another vehicle, and injuries to four other people, which the police determined were the fault of the deceased.
-Fong-Jones was contacted by her own insurance company, Commerce Insurance Group, and learned she could be liable to a lawsuit that exceeded Turo's coverage limits.
-She posted about the incident on Google+, which was later reported on.
-When asked about whether or not they would cover any personal liability to Fong-Jones for the incident, Turo's insurance lawyer told The New York Times, "What happens in any sort of accident with insufficient coverage?
-That’s the societal burden of torts that have liability where there is no insurance coverage," and the paper suggested a lawyer covering both Turo and Fong-Jones may be a conflict of interest.
-While federal law shielded rental car companies from liability for accidents, a reporter noted that it was not clear whether that protection applied to "people who rent out their cars for $10 an hour".
-Months later, Turo's service was suspended in New York state (NY) after the Department of Financial Services contended that they were not licensed to sell third-party insurance, leaving owners liable for damage caused by renters.
-Turo re-launched in NY for commercial hosts in 2021.
+In 2012, Fong-Jones rented her car out through RelayRides (now Turo), a ridesharing company that lets users rent their cars out peer-to-peer, to help the environment through car-sharing and to assist other dog owners who had difficulty arranging dog-friendly rental cars.
+A customer who rented her car crashed into another car, killing himself and injuring four people; police determined the deceased driver was at fault.
+This created an insurance dispute due to the possibility that the survivors' total claims could exceed RelayRides' $1 million coverage, potentially exposing Fong-Jones to financial liability even though she had no involvement in the crash.
+The New York Times reported on this case as an example of the potential insurance complications surrounding car-sharing; Fong-Jones said that RelayRides had encouraged her own insurance company Commerce Insurance Group to deny the claim to avoid setting the precedent that car-sharing could lead to personal insurance liability or cancellation, and that Commerce thought RelayRides had a conflict of interest in doing so.
+Months later, RelayRides' operations were suspended in New York state due to alleged non-compliance with state insurance laws; it relaunched there for commercial hosts in 2021.

 Fong-Jones is transgender.
 She said that she experienced dysphoria that she could not cope with when she was 15, leaving her no choice but to start transitioning.
 She said that her parents were not supportive, and that her biological father disowned her.
 She said that she has given 40–50% of her income over several years to support other trans people.